FixBD/Educare/README.md

 ![Educare](https://github.com/FixBD/Educare/blob/educare/assets/img/educare.svg)
 # Educare - Powerful Results Management System

-> ## Educare is a powerful online School/College students & results management system dev by FixBD.
+> ## Educare is a powerful online School, College, students & results management system dev by FixBD.
 This plugin allows you to manage and publish students results.
-This is a School/College students & results management plugin that was created to make WordPress a more powerful CMS.
+This is a school, college, students & results management plugin that was created to easily manage institute, academy or student results at online.

 Educare help you to easily control over your institute students at online.
-You can easily Add/Edit/Delete Students, Results, Class, Exam, Year, Extra field, Custom Result Rules, Auto calculations and much more...
-Also you can import & export unlimited students and results just one click!
+You can easily Add/Edit/Delete Teachers, Students, Results, Class, Group, Exam, Rating Scale, Year, Extra Field, Custom Result Rules, Auto result calculations and much more...
+Also you can add marks, promote or import & export unlimited students and results just one click!

 <br>